-Among the observable quantities mentioned above, GPDs are one of the powerful and essential tools to understand the internal structure of the pion in three-dimensional (3D) tomography.
-GPDs unify the information contained in PDFs and EMFFs.
-The pion GPDs provide information about the one-dimensional PDF and EMFF, in addition to the pion 3D tomography.
-Unfortunately, experimental data for the pion GPDs are not yet available in the literature.
-However, limited data exist for the pion PDFs, and some experimental measurements of the pion EMFFs have been reported.
-Hence, we will extract the pion PDFs and EMFFs from the pion GPDs and compare them with the existing experimental data~\cite{E615:1989bda} and JAM QCD analysis~\cite{Barry:2021osv}.
-It is worth noting that the pion PDFs must be evolved using the QCD evolution equations before it can be meaningfully compared with experimental data.
-In addition, the results of this study are also very challenging to compare with the experimental data from future experiments, such as the Electron-Ion Collider (EIC) at BNL~\cite{Arrington:2021biu}, the Electron-ion collider in China (EicC)~\cite{Anderle:2021wcy}, J-PARC~\cite{Sawada:2016mao}, the upgraded JLAB 22 GeV~\cite{Accardi:2023chb}, and the COMPASS/AMBER++ at CERN~\cite{Adams:2018pwt}.
+The GPDs are powerful and essential tools for understanding the internal structure of the pion in three-dimensional (3D) tomography.
+They unify the information contained in PDFs and EMFFs.
+In this sense, pion GPDs provide access to one-dimensional PDFs and EMFFs, in addition to a three-dimensional tomographic description of the pion.
+Unfortunately, experimental data for the pion GPDs are not yet available.
+However, limited data exist for the pion PDFs, and several measurements of pion EMFFs have been reported.
+Therefore, in this work, we extract pion PDFs and EMFFs from the pion GPDs and compare them with existing experimental data~\cite{E615:1989bda} and with the JAM QCD analysis~\cite{Barry:2021osv}.
+It is worth noting that the pion PDFs must be evolved using QCD evolution equations before meaningful comparison with experimental data can be made.
+In addition, the results of this study will be relevant for comparison with data from future experiments, such as the Electron-Ion Collider (EIC) at BNL~\cite{Arrington:2021biu}, the Electron-ion collider in China (EicC)~\cite{Anderle:2021wcy}, J-PARC~\cite{Sawada:2016mao}, the upgraded JLAB 22 GeV~\cite{Accardi:2023chb}, and the COMPASS/AMBER++ at CERN~\cite{Adams:2018pwt}.